Chargebacks in Software: Understanding Customer Behavior and Building Trust with Your Users

 Blow your horns

 This tip might sound boastful, but it is not.
 People trust brands that have solved problems similar to theirs.
 What that tells them is that they’re in safe hands.
 When they see your results, they’re confident you can solve their problems too.
-So, go all the way and share those positive reviews and testimonials.
+So, go all the way and share those positive testimonials.
 Let prospects see what you’ve done and are capable of doing, and watch their trust in your brand grow.

 Manage chargebacks by understanding customer behavior and building trust